-The Multidisciplinary Board (oncologist, radiotherapist, surgeon, thoracic surgeon) decided the best therapy adapted to every case in part.
-The type of treatment applied was orchiectomy (before chemotherapy) of associated start with chemotherapy.
+Multidisciplinary Board (oncologist, radiotherapist, surgeon, thoracic surgeon) decided the best therapy adapted to every case in part.
+The type of treatment applied was orchiectomy (before of chemotherapy) associated with start chemotherapy.
 The initial chemotherapy used Cisplatin in various combinations (bleomycin, vinblastin, etoposid, ifosfamid) with curative intent.
 Evaluation of treatment was made at 28 days after the first cycle and the last chemotherapeutic cycle.
 In case of remission we performed radiotherapy (20 Gy with 2.0 Gy for each session, 5 days a week).